cardano-scaling/hydra/docs/monthly/2023-01-monthly.md

 It was very interesting to bring various teams together to exchange ideas and thoughts on the individual roadmaps for the new year.
-The teams also shared the relevant themes and objectives of the Hydra project for 2023 (as also listed above) and will now make sure to reflect these steps into this concrete [roadmap](https://github.com/orgs/input-output-hk/projects/21) such that it will contain [marketable features](https://www.agilealliance.org/glossary/mmf/) bringing us closer to these goals.
+The teams also shared the relevant themes and objectives of the Hydra project for 2023 (as also listed above).
+They will now make sure to reflect these steps into this concrete [roadmap](https://github.com/orgs/input-output-hk/projects/21) such that it will contain [marketable features](https://www.agilealliance.org/glossary/mmf/) bringing us closer to these goals.